Genetically modified food controversies: European Union

 Until the 1990s, Europe's regulation was less strict than in the U.S. In 1998, the use of MON810, a Bt expressing maize conferring resistance to the European corn borer, was approved for commercial cultivation in Europe.
 However, in the 1990s a series of unrelated food crises created consumer apprehension about food safety in general and eroded public trust in government oversight.
 A bovine spongiform encephalopathy outbreak was the most publicized.
 In 1998, a de facto moratorium led to the suspension of approvals of new GMOs in the EU pending the adoption of revised rules.

 In the mid-1990s, government approval of some GMO crops in the United States precipitated public concern in Europe and led to a dramatic decrease in American exports to Europe.
 "Prior to 1997, corn exports to Europe represented about 4% of total US corn exports, generating about $300 million in sales ...
 For example, before 1997, the U.S. sold about 1.75 million tons of corn annually to Spain and Portugal ...
 But in the 1998–99 crop year, Spain bought less than a tenth of the previous year's amount and Portugal bought none at all."

 In May 2003, the US and twelve other countries filed a formal complaint with the World Trade Organization that the EU was violating international trade agreements, by blocking imports of US farm products through its ban on GM food.
 The countries argued that the EU's regulatory process was far too slow and its standards were unreasonable given the scientific evidence showing that the crops were safe.
 The case was lobbied by Monsanto and France's Aventis, as well as by US agricultural groups such as the National Corn Growers Association.
 In response, in June 2003, the European Parliament ratified a U.N. biosafety protocol regulating international trade in GM food, and in July agreed to new regulations requiring labeling and traceability, as well as an opt-out provision for individual countries.
 The approval of new GMOs resumed in May 2004.
 While GMOs have been approved since then, approvals remain controversial and various countries have utilized opt-out provisions.
 In 2006, the World Trade Organization ruled that the pre-2004 restrictions had been violations, although the ruling had little immediate effect since the moratorium had already been lifted.

-In late 2007, the US ambassador to France recommended "moving to retaliation" to cause "some pain" against France and the European Union in an attempt to fight the French ban and changes in European policy toward genetically modified crops, according to a US government diplomatic cable obtained by WikiLeaks.
+In late 2007, the US ambassador to France recommended "moving to retaliation" to cause "some pain" against France and the European Union in an attempt to fight the French ban and changes in European policy toward genetically modified crops, according to a leaked diplomatic cable.

 20 out of 28 European Countries (including Switzerland) said No to GMOs until October 2015.